amadasunese/my_portfolio/README.md

 # My Portfolio Website

 Welcome to my portfolio website!
-This website showcases my skills, projects, and professional background.
+This website showcases my skills, projects, and educational background.

 ## Technologies Used for this portfolio website include